kairos-diem/kairos-diem/README.md

 <h1>Hi, I'm Kristo! <br/> <a href="https://www.linkedin.com/in/kristo-tony/">Cyber Security Enthusiast</a> </h1>

-- <b> Disclaimer: This is just reccently started and still in development and doesn't reflect all my work. </b>
+- <b> Disclaimer: This project is a living document and doesn't reflect all of my work. </b>

 <h2>👨‍💻 Blogs, Notes and Projects</h2>